apache-hb/cthulhu/README.md

 ## Overview

 * lex + parse with flex and bison
+  * language specific ast is generated
   * symbol resolution, typechecking in semantic analysis
-* convert ast into typed ast for IR
+* convert language specific ast into typed ast for IR
 * convert typed ast into SSA
 * optimize SSA form
 * use backend to produce end library/executable from SSA